 Grand Ole Opry House

 The world’s most legendary country music stage, the Grand Ole Opry House needs no introduction.
 Take a tour to get backstage and see the “green rooms” where the legends prepared to hit the stage.
-The Grand Ole Opry House is a 20-minute drive west of Nashville Downtown.
-It’s one of the best Nashville day trips.
+The Grand Ole Opry House is a 20-minute drive west of Nashville Downtown and is one of the most famous Nashville day trips.

 When to visit Nashville